 Greenpanel Singapore Pte.
-Ltd. (the "Company") is a private limited by shares company incorporated and domiciled in Singapore.
+Ltd. (the "Company") is a limited liability company incorporated and domiciled in Singapore.
 The immediate and ultimate parent company is Greenpanel Industries Limited, which is incorporated in India.

 The registered office and principal place of business of the Company is located at One George Street #14-06, One George Street, Singapore 049145.
 The Company's Registration Number is 201323926C.